|

 new Pro Tools system!

-many comments on the Mackie Forum about your book that I cannot
+have just seen so many comments on the Mackie Forum about your

-contain my excitement.
+book that I cannot contain my excitement.

 Thanks, SP - Essex, England |